-- a. where a computerised counting system is installed, the display monitor should be sited in the control room, where it can be viewed by the safety officer and, if present, the police commander: - b. in the absence of computerised screen displays or read-outs, an efficient system of communication must be established between the turnstiles and/or points of entry and the control room, using runners, land-lines or radios, with clear, written records kept at regular intervals using wipe boards and/or a pro-forma; - c. all read outs or written records should indicate the section of the stadium, the number of spectators occupying that section and the time of the count; - d. all read outs or written records need to be immediately available to the stadium safety officer and, if present, the police commander; - e. contingency plans should cover the failure of the computerised system; - f. a back up monitor should be installed.
+- a. where a computerised counting system is installed, the display monitor should be sited in the control room, where it can be viewed by the safety officer and, if present, the police commander; - b. in the absence of computerised screen displays or read-outs, an efficient system of communication must be established between the turnstiles and/or points of entry and the control room, using runners, land-lines or radios, with clear, written records (accessible to disabled persons, including staff with colour vision deficiencies) kept at regular intervals using wipe boards and/or a pro-forma; - c. all read outs or written records should indicate the section of the stadium, the number of spectators occupying that section and the time of the count; - d. all read outs or written records need to be immediately available to the stadium safety officer and, if present, the police commander; - e. contingency plans should cover the failure of the computerised system; - f. a backup monitor should be installed.